-I’ve thought of writing this post for a while and decided today is the day!
-Today we are going to talk about letting for the need to be a perfectionist.
+I’ve thought about writing this post for a while and decided today is the day!
+Today we are going to talk about letting go of the need to be a perfectionist.
 We all know perfection does not exist, so why do we strive for it?
 Like many Type A people I have often struggled with the need to excel in every aspect of my life.
 Setting ridiculous standards and deadlines for learning new skills for work or myself.
 While there have been multiple studies stating it takes 10,000 hours to become an expert in a new skill, I have often tried to accelerate that timeline and accomplish becoming an expert in various skills in two months.
 Which in some cases I have been successful, but insanely stressed out for no reason other than my own self-inflicted asinine standards.
-In other cases, I have not been successful in my conquest and ended up asking for help, letting someone else show me the ropes or putting the hobby on the back burner for a few months.
+In other cases, I have not been successful in my conquest and ended up asking for help, letting someone else show me the ropes, or putting the hobby on the back burner for a few months.

 Evaluate where the need to be perfect comes from

 As I have reflected on where this comes from, I realize it was never feeling like I was enough as a child.
 In order to gain my father’s attention, I thought I had to be the fastest kid in soccer, the smartest in school, the most beautiful, the skinniest, the goofiest, the most charismatic.
 Then one day when I was eleven and he called to ask why I had gotten a B in one class it clicked for me that it would never be enough.
 That I was chasing validation from someone other than myself.
 That day I promised myself that I would be my own hero.
 That I would work hard and be the best Keri I could be because I wanted to not because of other people’s expectations.

 When you start to feel the need to obsess over every detail take a minute to slowly breathe in and out.
 Remind yourself that even though you have a lot to do, remember that you are capable of handling any task.
 That you are smart, you are kind you are important – oh wait that’s from the movie The Help!